 Not long ago, many businesses looked at internal communications software as a nice-to-have—arguably helpful for keeping employees informed and creating a sense of transparency and openness—but not really essential to an organization's overall success.

-Well, for reasons that might be obvious in the wake of the coronavirus crisis, and others that might be less clear, all of that has changed in a hurry.
+Well, for reasons that might be obvious in the wake of the coronavirus crisis, and others that are less clear, all of that has changed in a hurry.

 Let's take a look at what has happened, examine some of the common options available regarding digital tools for internal communications, and narrow it all down to what we conclude are your best options.